ParthKalkar/openCV-practice/README.md

 ### What is color depth?
 No of bits used to indicate the color of a single image Total depth = 3*8 = 24 bits

+## Drawing on an image

+Every image has 3 channels as discussed above.
+We can draw a line, a rectangle, a circle, an arrowed line, etc

+Every function has the following parameters:
+1. Image - to be drawn on
+2. Points - to de drawn from p1(x1, y1) to p2(x2, y2)
+3. Color - triplet of values (0-255, 0-255, 0-255)
+4. Thickness - how thick the line should be
+5. Line type - There are normally 3 line types in openCV.
+Quadrapal, Octapal and AA line.

+**Concept:** Aliasing and Anti-aliasing

+Aliasing is the visual stair-stepping of edges that occurs in an image when the resolution is too low.
+Anti-aliasing is the smoothing of jagged edges in digital images by averaging the colors of the pixels at a boundary.

+When are there are no transparent pixels, we call such a line as a aliased line

+Line_4 and Line_8 are non anti-aliased lines, whereas Line_AA is anti-aliased line.

+Line_4 and Line_8 are drawn by - bresenham algorithm
+Line_AA is drawn by - Gaussian filtering algorithm